[Index of Königsberg Professors]

 1795: Assoc.
 Prof. of Mathematic (PL in 1794).

 Johann Friedrich Gensichen was born in 1759, and died in Königsberg on 7 September 1807.
 He was a respected professor of mathematics at the university in Königsberg and a close associate of Kant’s in his later years.
 Kant named Gensichen as the executor of his will (later replaced by Wasianski), and also left him his small library, which was then auctioned after Gensichen’s death.
 A longer biography of Gensichen is also available.
-[Sources: Abegg 1976; HM; Metzger 1804; Vorländer 1924; Stark 1993, 29-32]
+[Sources: Abegg 1976; HM; Metzger 1804; Vorländer 1924; Stark 1993, 29-32; see also a website developed by a descendant of Gensichen.]

 De figuris inscriptis maximis nec non de figuarum divisione (Königsberg: Hartung, 1790).